 Children with any special feeding needs and all infants' families will be provided daily communication of type and quantity of food consumed.
 Nursing mothers are welcome to breastfeed at the center in the Nursing Room.
-Expressed milk must be labeled with the infant's full name and the date that the milk was expressed and the date the milk was received by infant room staff.
+Expressed milk must be labeled with the infant's full name and the date that the milk was expressed.
 Staff will discard any unfinished and unrefrigerated formula or breast milk after one hour.